How to Wash Sneakers at Home

 If the insoles still smell, try enclosing them in a bag along with some baking soda.
 Shake the bag to spread out the baking soda and leave it overnight.
 This should neutralize most odors.

-Use the washer
+Use the Washer

 Most sneakers can be safely cleaned in the washer.
 To begin, remove the laces to make sure your shoes don't get tangled up inside the wash bin.
 Put the laces inside a pillowcase or wash bag and throw that in the washer.
-Next, wipe off as much mud and debris as possible with a soft brush.
+Next, lightly scrub off as much mud and debris as possible with a soft brush.

 Add your shoes to the washer along with a load of towels.
 The towels will balance the load and prevent your shoes from banging around inside.
 Make sure they're old towels, because new towels have lint and dye that may come off on your sneakers.